How to extract product data from Google Shopping using an API

 Scaling to thousands of products

-Use ShoppingScraper's batch endpoint or scheduler for high-volume lookups across your entire product catalog.
+Use ShoppingScraper's scheduler for recurring catalog-wide monitoring, or fan out concurrent /offers calls for high-volume lookups across your entire product catalog.
 Rate limits are generous on paid plans, supporting hundreds of thousands of monthly requests.
 Implement retry logic with exponential backoff and random jitter for transient errors to prevent overwhelming the API during temporary service interruptions.
 Process results asynchronously using Python's asyncio with httpx and a Semaphore to limit concurrent requests to 25, preventing memory bloat while maintaining high throughput.
 For catalogs exceeding 10,000 products, tier your monitoring frequency by product importance: hourly checks for top-revenue items, daily for mid-tier, and weekly for long-tail products.

 Handling multi-country queries